aeb0084/IGFs-Across-Amniotes/README.md

 ## Supplementary Materials:

-[MetaData of All Samples Analyzed](TheBigTable-MetaData.csv) in Analysis.
-The raw file is available for download at link to the left, or in table above.

-**INSERT IMAGE**

 Image of phylogenetic tree produced from the [Dendrogram for Phylogeny](amniota_2.txt).
 This image was used to create plot3ID CSV file and produce Figure 1 in BioRender.